 Julia Zagar, Isaiah's wife, went to university in Mexico City, where she began a lifelong love of Latin American Folk Art.
 The Zagars connected with Folk Artists, as a couple, in the 1960s when they worked in Peru as Peace Corps volunteers.
-Their love for Folk Art continued to grow as they purchased works from around the world for the Eye's Gallery, Julia's store at 4th and South Streets.
+Their love for Folk Art continued to grow as they purchased works from around the world for the Eye's Gallery, Julia's store on South Street.